Samuelfaure/suchdevblog/lessons/HowToStartCSS.md

 HTML goes okay, for the most part.
 CSS, well, less.
 This is due, I think, to the particularities of CSS, where it is very, very easy to shoot yourself in the foot.

-The main problem is **student THINKING they got it right, when they didn't.** It looks okay, therefore it is okay.
+The main problem is **the student THINKING they got it right, when they didn't.** It looks okay, therefore it is okay.
 Of course, as soon as the page move a pixel, everything falls apart, and you never manage to really get what you wanted in the beginning.